vidyann/azureMapsAccessibleSample/README.md

-# azureMapsAccessibleSample
+# AzureMapsAccessibleSample
 There are two samples for Azure Maps here.
-Originally the code has been forked from Microsoft repo https://github.com/Azure-Samples/AzureMapsCodeSamples.
-You can look at this Quickstart to quickly get started on Azure Map Service https://docs.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app
+Originally the code was forked from Microsoft repo https://github.com/Azure-Samples/AzureMapsCodeSamples.
+Please review  this Quickstart to quickly get started on Azure Map Service https://docs.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app

 Both these samples are accessibility friendly, especially for visually impaired with screen readers.The Azure Maps Web SDK comes prebuilt with many accessibility features such as:
 1. Screen reader descriptions when the map pans, moves and when the user focuses on a control or popup.